 Hope of Israel Ministries (Ecclesia of YEHOVAH):

 It wasn't until Acts 15 that controversy began to surround circumcision.
 The issue was not whether to abolish circumcision or not -- the issue concerned the MOTIVATION behind circumcision!
-For a person who loves YEHOVAH God and keeps His commandments and laws (1 John 5:2,3), circumcision is profitable.
+For an Israelite person who loves YEHOVAH God and keeps His commandments and laws (1 John 5:2,3), circumcision is required.
 Why?
 Because it is a seal of the righteousness of one's faith (Romans 4:11).

 by John V. Cordaro and John D. Keyser